dinosauria123/Koko/Docs/Misc/Koko_CLI.md

 Command case protection
 -----------------------
-Koko LIKES TO BARK.
+KOKO LIKES TO BARK.
 Most program output is in upper case, and all user input is internally converted to upper case before it is processed.
 This can lead to problems when the user input is a file name and the computer Koko is running on uses a case sensitive file system.
 An